Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 > - Alpha investors; risk-on.
 Seeks return on investment.
 Quantifiers.
 > - Beta investors; risk-off.
 Seeks wealth preservation.
 Qualifiers.

 Our first assumption is that there are two broad sets of market participants that have different risk appetites.
-The first set participants are alpha investors and the second set are beta investors.
+The first set of participants are alpha investors and the second set are beta investors.
 The former have a high risk appetite and the latter a low risk appetite; one set seeks to beat the market and the other desires to 'be' the market.

 Animating these actors, let's characterise our alpha investors as hedge funds and our beta investors as pension funds.
 Here we notice that the former is incentivised by carrots in the form of returns, while the latter does it's best to avoid the stick of regulation and corporate responsibility.
 Note that costs / risks / benefits moves both sets of participants at a pretty fundemental level.
 Blue funds mediate this by opening up new markets for both appetites.